Hiking Mount Louis - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 No

-The Mount Louis trail has an elevation gain of 1000 m over its 11.2 km distance.
+The Mount Louis trail has an elevation gain of 1000 m.
 This significant elevation change contributes to the trail's Hard difficulty rating and requires good physical fitness.

 No, the Mount Louis trail is not suitable for beginners as it is rated Hard difficulty.
-The 11.2 km distance, 1000 m elevation gain, and 5h30 duration require good fitness levels and hiking experience.
+The 11.2 km distance, 1000 m elevation gain, and 5h30 duration require significant hiking experience and fitness level.

 Didn't find your answer?